 16)I got a little lost on using ILLiad?
 Take a look at this link to learn more about interlibrary loan.

 17) How do I import from PubMed into RefWorks?

-Here is a link to a how to export records from PubMed into RefWorks.
+Here is a video that explains how to export records from PubMed into RefWorks.

 18)How to set up alerts for new articles?
 Please take a look at the workshop handout, there are detailed instructions to create alerts using several tools.
-Here is a link to the workshop handout.
+Try this video to learn how to set up alerts!

 19)What is MeSH used for?

 MeSH is used as the taxonomy that undergirds PubMed and several other databases.
 MeSH is also used to construct search queries.

 20)How is EndNote applicable, I know it is similar to RefWorks, I will be will using EndNote and I’d appreciate practical experience.

 The University Library does not support EndNote.
 Please visit the EndNote training channel to learn more about how to use EndNote There is also a guide here with tips for EndNote users.